Fluffy Buttermilk Biscuits Recipe

 - A hot cast-iron skillet or pan will result in a better rise for biscuits.
 AND the taller the sides of the skillet or pan will result in a higher rise too.

 - All-purpose flour is listed in the recipe below.
-Different types of flour (bread flour, wheat flour) and even same type of flour from brand to brand with vary the texture and amount of rise in a biscuit.
+Different types of flour (bread flour, wheat flour) and even the same type of flour from brand to brand can vary the texture and the amount of rise in a biscuit and other baked goods.

-- To save prep time, freeze and then go ahead and grate the butter ahead of time.
-Store in freezer covered until ready to use.
+- To save time, prep the butter ahead of time: freeze the butter, grate it, then freeze the grated butter covered with plastic wrap on in an airtight container.
+Store in the freezer covered until ready to use.

 - 2 cups sifted all-purpose flour (sifted before measuring)